 You become a part of a backyard chicken owner circle

-When you have chickens in your backyard in the city, you become a part of an exclusive club.
-You become a chicken lady or chicken dude.
+When you have chickens in your backyard in the city, you become a part of an exclusive club and are often known as “chicken lady or chicken dude”.
 You stand out in the neighborhood as a chicken owner and kids love visiting your coop.
-Your kids’ friends want to visit you to see the chickens.
+Kids’ friends want to visit you to see the chickens.
 You connect with other chicken owners for questions, concerns or even finding a home for a lost hen.
 In Chicago, there is a Chicago chicken enthusiast google group which organizes a coop tour every year.

 This is our 4th year keeping chickens in our backyard.
 Even though responsibility of owning and taking care of pets/animals is always hard work, in my opinion, chickens are as easy as it gets.
 And you get fresh eggs.
 I wrote these and other reasons why chickens s make great pets #ontheblog today.
 On a separate note, I’ve read @katieisadaisy ‘s “How to be a wildflower” book during our last camping trip and meant to take a photo to share this inspirational book with you.
 I took this one in our backyard instead.
 Goldie and Silver endorse my blogpost as well as this book. #howtobeawildflower #wildflowergiveaway #backyardchickens